Breast Cancer Risk Factors: Ashkenazi Jewish Heritage

 Learn about testing for inherited gene mutations.

-Learn about breast cancer screening and risk-lowering options for women at higher risk.
+Learn about breast cancer screening and risk reduction options for women at higher risk.

 Learn about other factors linked to the risk of breast cancer.

-Talking about family health history with your provider
+Talking about family health history with your health care provider

 It’s important to discuss your family history of breast cancer and other health conditions with your health care provider.
-This information helps your health care provider understand your risk of breast cancer.
+This information helps your provider understand your risk of breast cancer.

 My Family Health History Tool |